Poeron/Text-Data-Preprocessing-Python/README.md

 # Text Data Preprocessing Python Script

-This Python script is designed for preprocessing text data from a file.
-It performs various cleaning tasks such as removing links, hashtags, duplicate lines, and stopwords.
-Additionally, it converts the text to lowercase and eliminates numeric expressions.
+This Python script performs text data preprocessing, cleaning, and sentence extraction.
+It is designed to prepare textual data for natural language processing (NLP) or machine learning applications by applying various text cleaning techniques.

+## Features

+- Removes links, hashtags, numeric expressions, and special characters.
+- Converts text to lowercase for consistent analysis.
+- Removes stopwords to focus on meaningful content.
+- Extracts sentences from each line in the input file.
+- Removes duplicate sentences for a cleaner dataset.

 ## Usage